Tremor1337/CSE499--nnUNet-Pancreatic-Tumor-Segmentation/README.md

 ## Overview

-Pancreatic tumor segmentation in diagnostic MRI is a challenging medical image analysis task due to low tumor contrast, irregular tumor boundaries, anatomical variability, and limited availability of expert-annotated data.
-This project explores a deep learning–based segmentation framework using the PANTHER Challenge dataset.

-The project first trains supervised 3D nnU-Net models on labeled T1-weighted MRI data.
-Then, unlabeled MRI scans are used through pseudo-label generation and filtering.
-The filtered pseudo-labels are combined with the original labeled dataset for semi-supervised retraining.
-Finally, a component-guided fusion strategy is applied to combine supervised and semi-supervised predictions, aiming to recover failure cases and improve inference reliability.
+This repository contains the implementation and experimental analysis of a pancreatic tumor segmentation framework using diagnostic T1-weighted MRI scans from the PANTHER Challenge dataset.
+The project explores supervised and semi-supervised deep learning approaches using 3D nnU-Net and introduces a component-guided fusion strategy to improve segmentation reliability and recover difficult tumor cases.

+The framework focuses on:

+- Supervised 3D nnU-Net training
+- Semi-supervised retraining using filtered pseudo-labels
+- Cross-fold evaluation
+- Component-guided fusion
+- Reliability-focused inference analysis

 ---